singhalshubh/Actor-GM/README.md

 cd Actor-GM/src/
 make
 ```
+This will generate two executables - `main` and `main_optimized`. `main` uses O(degree) linear search to compute the mate of a vertex, whereas `main_optimized` uses O(1) since the adjacency list of the vertex is sorted while reading.

 ## Experimentation
-Refer to `src/results.log` for our results of the implementation tested on PACE at Georgia Tech, with upto 128 nodes, 16 ppn and 4GB memory per cpu (in exclusive mode).
+Refer to `src/results.log` and `src/results_optimized.log` for our results of the implementation tested on PACE at Georgia Tech, with upto 128 nodes, 16 ppn and 4GB memory per cpu (in exclusive mode).
 ```
 cd Actor-GM/src/
+source run_optimized.sh &> results_optimized.log
 source run.sh &> results.log
 ```